 Acquired defects usually are the result of some type of trauma and create an opening from the oral cavity to the nasal cavity.
 The communication allows food, saliva, and oral bacteria to enter the nasal cavity creating a source of chronic upper respiratory infection.
 In more severe cases, aspiration pneumonia is a legitimate concern.

 Depending on the defect size and location, various palate mucosal transposition flaps can be utilized to close the opening into the nasal cavity.
 Tenets of oral surgery apply with creation of flaps larger than defects, gentle tissue handling, maintenance of blood supply to flaps, suturing of fresh cut mucosal edges to fresh cut mucosal edges, lack of tension across flaps, and placement of suture lines over connective tissue whenever possible.
 It is important to remember multiple surgeries may be necessary to completely close some defects.
 Following surgical repair of either congenital or acquired defects, esophagostomy, pharyngostomy, or gastrostomy tubes allow for feeding while preventing stress over the repair and contamination from food particles.

-Defects should be evaluated at 2, 4, and 6 weeks following repair, allowing soft diet and water per os after the 4 week recheck.
+Defects should be evaluated at 2, 4 and 6 weeks following repair, allowing soft diet and water per mouth after the 4 week recheck.
 Further follow-up at 3 and 6 months is suggested.